 Most Rosy Boas generally sell for $75 to $100.
 Snow or Mojave morphs can increase Rosy Boa prices to $500.

 These Boas can be difficult to find at pet stores, despite being a popular pet.
-They are more often available at reptile expos or from online breeders.
+They are more often available at reptile shows or from online breeders.
 These snakes are healthier, have better temperaments and are more widely available at expos.

 You will want to find a reputable breeder who is open about their breeding process, takes good care of their hatchlings and readily answers questions.
 The breeder should know information such as their date of birth, genetics, morph and health.